theme-next/theme-next.org/source/docs/third-party-services/statistics-and-analytics/index.md

 When `site_pv: true`, it will show site PV in footer.
 `site_pv_header` and `site_pv_footer` is custom style words, and you can hide it by leaving it blank, you can also use font-awesome, it looks like `[site_pv_header]PV count[site_pv_footer]`.
 {% codeblock lang:yml next/_config.yml %}
+busuanzi_count:
   # View: Site visited by 12345 times.
   site_pv: true
   site_pv_header: Site visited by
   site_pv_footer: times.
 {% endcodeblock %}
 <!-- endtab -->